ospic/.github/profile/README.md

 ## Ospic 👋
 Ospic is a web based Hospital Management system.
-By the time of writing this ospic was still under development and capable of managing the following parts of healthy organization:-
+List of tasks we are working on and completed :-

+[x]   Start the project.
+[x] Design
+[x] Create repositoties

 <!--